purdue-cap/pldi-2020-artifacts/ReadMe.md

     $HOME/analyze_stats.py --stats=solved
     ```

-    - Stats for corresponding track would be printed
+    - Stats for each track would be printed in sequence
     - Stats fields
         - `Track`: track that the benchmarks are in, followed by total number of benchmarks in this track
         - `dryadsynth`: total number of benchmarks solved by DryadSynth